ummavi/rlforge/README.md

 # RLForge

 RLForge is a project to *quickly* and *cleanly* implement popular RL algorithms from literature as well as prototype new ones.
-Algorithms in RLForge are implemented using TensorFlow Eager but should be very easily modified to use libraries like PyTorch or Chainer.
+Algorithms in RLForge are implemented using Chainer but should be very easily modified to use libraries like PyTorch or Tensorflow Eager.

 This framework is inspired by [ChainerRL](https://github.com/chainer/chainerrl) and [OpenAI baselines](https://github.com/openai/baselines) and is an attempt to modularize the many components of an RL system so they can be combined in a simple, readable way without excessive code duplication.
 This is attempted through the use of [Mixins](https://en.wikipedia.org/wiki/Mixin) where each "feature" is implemented in its own encapsulated way and is automatically used by the agent as soon as it's added as a base class.